dustlang/rust/src/doc/dustc/src/codegen-options/index.md

 For example, `-C target-feature=+x,-y,+z -Ctarget-feature=-x,+y`
 is equivalent to `-C target-feature=-x,+y,+z`.

-To see the valid options and an example of use, run `rustc --print target-features`.
+To see the valid options and an example of use, run `dustc --print target-features`.

 Using this flag is unsafe and might result in [undefined runtime